artifacts

 --json

-When collection hits an unhealthy desktop, WebVNC, VNC, or input layer, it prints the same inline problem:, detail:, and rescue: commands used by the desktop and WebVNC commands.
-With --json, stdout remains valid JSON and those same repair hints are returned in the warnings array instead of being printed as text before the JSON document.
+When collection hits an unhealthy desktop, WebVNC, VNC, or input layer, it prints the same inline problem:, detail:, and rescue: hints used by the desktop and webvnc commands.
+With --json, stdout stays valid JSON and those hints are returned in the warnings array instead.
 If a capture step fails after the bundle has started, the command still exits nonzero and includes an error object with a stable code and message.

 #Video